boyter/boyter.org/content/posts/start-with-elastic-search-2019.md

 Search where * is replaced by zero or more of any character.

-`/[a-c]+/`
+`/[keanu|neo]/`

 Search using regular expression.
 Note not all regular expressions will work.
-These searches can be very powerful.
+These searches can be very powerful, but generally you can do 99% of what you require without them.
+Included here just to show that it is possible.

 `kean~`

 Fuzzy or sloppy search.
 Will search for words within 2 characters edit distance of the above by default.
-Can modify this to
+Can modify this to specify how fuzzy the search will be.

+`keanu~1`

+Fuzzy search within distance of 1 character.
+An example of using this would be `keanu~1 -keanu` which would find all misspellings of Keanu.
+The shorter the word the less effective this is and you should look at using ? wildcards instead.